davidohana/kofiko-kotlin/README.md

     This will accept `MVAD_th=0.8` as env var override.

-* Add `@Secret` annotation to a property in order to old/new values when printing an override notification.
+* Add `@Secret` annotation to a property in order to hide old/new values when printing an override notification.

     ```kotlin